-The tourism industry in B.C. is comprised of many different stakeholders including tourism businesses, suppliers, product sectors, communities, associations, destination marketing organizations (Canadian Tourism Commission, provincial, regional and communities) and federal, provincial, and municipal governments, all playing a role in helping BC and Canada be a stronger competitor in the global marketplace.
+The tourism industry in BC is comprised of many different stakeholders including tourism businesses, suppliers, product sectors, communities, associations, destination marketing organizations (Destination Canada, provincial, regional and communities) and federal, provincial, and municipal governments, all playing a role in helping BC and Canada be a stronger competitor in the global marketplace.

 The BC tourism system needs to be a model for collaboration that allows everyone in the system to become more specialized and excellent in its work.
 We need to create a truly integrated, interdependent network that perform with excellence and add incremental value that cannot be achieved alone.

 Destination British Columbia takes the lead role in tourism development, management and marketing programs in key domestic and international markets, working closely with private sector operators and industry groups and other government ministries to create an integrated approach in B.C.
 It is Destination British Columbia's role to increase demand for all tourism products and regions of B.C., for the benefit of the entire industry.

 On October 25, 2011, Premier Christy Clark introduced a new strategy for the tourism sector called Gaining the Edge as part of Canada Starts Here: The BC Jobs Plan.
 This five-year plan maps out key areas of focus that will help tourism fulfill its true potential, stimulating sector growth with increasing visitation, revenue and employment.
 The Gaining the Edge tourism strategy can be found here.

 To find out further information about the Ministry of Jobs, Tourism and Skills Training see the Ministry Service Plan.